Cannabis License Types

-A broad range of license types play an important role in a functioning cannabis market.
-As states and municipalities continue to implement medical and adult-use cannabis policies, the availability and accessibility of licenses will greatly facilitate the transition from an unregulated to an above-ground market and ensure opportunities for a wide array of individuals, businesses, and communities.
+A broad range of license types is essential to a well-functioning cannabis marketplace.
+A variety of licenses without restrictive caps will help the transition from an unregulated to an above-ground cannabis market and ensure opportunities for a wide array of individuals, businesses, and communities.

 Cannabis retailers—often referred to as “dispensaries”—are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
 The extent that retailers are free to deliver, run promotions, and advertise their products is subject to the state and local laws in which the operator is located.

-A retail non-storefront license allows for operators to sell cannabis and cannabis products to consumers via delivery.
+A retail non-storefront license allows an operator to sell cannabis and cannabis products to consumers exclusively via delivery.
 Non-storefront licensees are subject to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
 Non-storefront retailers operate out of a warehouse or depot-like headquarters, out of which all inventory and delivery vehicles move.

-Cultivation authorizes a licensee to grow cannabis for commercial purposes.
+A cultivation license authorizes a licensee to grow cannabis for commercial purposes.
 Cultivators engage in the growing, trimming, drying, and curing of the cannabis plant.
 Cannabis can be grown indoors, outdoors, or in a greenhouse, with indoor cultivation being the most common.
-Some states break down their cultivation licenses by size (specialty, small, medium, large) and type (indoor, outdoor, mixed-light etc.), whereas some states have one all-encompassing cultivation license.
+Some states break down their cultivation licenses by size (specialty, small, medium, large) and type (indoor, outdoor, mixed-light, etc.), whereas some states have one all-encompassing cultivation license.
 Offering a wide range of cultivation licenses promotes a diverse community of cultivators and helps ensure that growers have legitimate access to the legal market.